Tummy Tuck at Power Plastic Surgery

-What are different types of tummy tuck (abdominoplasty) surgery?
+What are the different types of tummy tuck (abdominoplasty) surgery?

 The three most common types are the standard tummy tuck, a mini-tummy tuck, and a circumferential tummy tuck.
-The extent of abdominal skin laxity will be carefully assessed during clinical examination to determine the most appropriate technique to achieve your goals.
+The extent of abdominal skin laxity will be carefully assessed during your clinical examination with Dr. Power to determine the most appropriate technique to achieve your goals.

 STANDARD TUMMY TUCK

-A standard tummy tuck is the most common technique performed to address skin redundancy of both the anterior abdomen – including the upper abdomen—as well as rectus diastasis.
+A standard tummy tuck is the most common technique performed to address skin redundancy of both the anterior abdomen—including the upper abdomen—as well as rectus diastasis.
 It includes making an incision along the lower abdomen from hip to hip, as well as a small additional incision around the belly button.

 CIRCUMFERENTIAL TUMMY TUCK

-If the skin redundancy extends onto your back – which commonly affects patients following bariatric surgery and significant weight loss, board-certified plastic surgeon Dr. Power may recommend a circumferential tummy tuck may be recommended.
-The excision is carried around the body onto the lower back to address redundant tissue in this region, which improves overall contour.
+If skin laxity extends to your back, which is common in patients following bariatric surgery and significant weight loss, board-certified plastic surgeon Dr. Power may recommend a circumferential tummy tuck.
+The excision procedure is extended around the body onto the lower back to address excess skin and fat in this region, which improves overall contour.

-- Patients are generally admitted overnight following surgery for monitoring in a recovery suite at 199 Avenue Road.
+- Patients are generally admitted overnight following surgery for monitoring in our Toronto recovery suite at 199 Avenue Road.

-- Close observation is performed to ensure that there is no significant bleeding and that patients are tolerating oral pain medication and beginning to ambulate short distances prior to discharge home.
+- You will be closely monitored to ensure that there is no significant bleeding and that you are tolerating oral pain medication and are able to walk short distances prior to discharge home.

 - Two drains are typically placed to lower the risk of fluid accumulation under the abdominal flap, which could lead to wound healing complications or infection.